-For more information about using OpenVPN on your Windows computer, visit https://openvpn.net/index.php/open-source/documentation/howto.html#quick.
+For more information about installing and using OpenVPN on your Windows-based computer, visit https://openvpn.net/community-resources/how-to/#quick.

-Install OpenVPN Software on Your Mac Computer
+Install OpenVPN software on a Mac computer

-You must install this software on each Mac computer that you plan to use for VPN connections to your router.
+You must install both the Tunnelblick OpenVPN client utility and OpenVPN configuration files on each Mac computer where you want to use a VPN connection to your router.

-To install VPN client software on your Mac computer:
+To download and install the Tunnelblick OpenVPN client utility and OpenVPN configuration files on a Mac computer: